Why Your Arborvitae is Turning Brown and How to Fix It

 Introduction

 Arborvitae is a beautiful tree species often chosen to enhance the aesthetics of your property, serve as a natural barrier, and add charm to your yard.
 As a member of the evergreen family, this tree is intended to maintain its lush green foliage indefinitely.
-If, however, you've noticed your arborvitae turning brown, it's time to investigate why.
+If, however, you've noticed your arborvitae is turning brown, it's time to investigate why.
 The good news is that not all cases require removal; the tree might be salvageable depending on the cause and extent of the damage.
 This comprehensive guide will help you understand why your arborvitae is browning and provide practical solutions to address the issue.

 Unraveling the Mystery: Why Is Your Arborvitae Turning Brown?